nikhilaravi/learn-node/README.md

 ## Node Modules and the Node Package Manager (NPM)

+The npm website says:

 > ***npm*** makes it easy for JavaScript
 > developers to share and reuse code, and it
 > makes it easy to update the code that
 > you're sharing.

-Node comes with npm installed but However, npm gets updated more frequently than Node does so make sure it's the latest version.
+Node comes with npm installed however, npm gets updated more frequently than Node does so make sure it's the latest version.

 ```js
 sudo npm install npm -g
 ```
+The `-g` flag means npm will be installed globally so not just for a particular project.

-Use npm to create and install external modules for your projects.
+Now you can use npm to create and install external modules for your projects.

 ### Creating a new NodeJS projects